 In affiliate marketing, there are a multitude of conversion activities that affiliate partners drive for the brand’s affiliate programs.
 And, when they do, brands pay them on a CPA basis.

 When an affiliate helps drive a sale for a company via their marketing efforts, the company compensates the affiliate with a percentage of the revenue from that sale—and sometimes even a flat fee per sale.

 Example: Brand X wants to drive sales of their product.
-Brand X creates compelling creative, messaging and perhaps even a promo code around this product.
-The affiliate partners within their programs (of which there are all kinds who specialize in a diverse array of marketing specialties) then leverage the creative, messaging and promotional resources that Brand X has provided to market said product.
+They create compelling creative, messaging and perhaps even a promo code around this product.
+The affiliate partners within their program use the creative, messaging and promotional resources that Brand X has provided to market their product.
 The affiliate partner is then paid a commission (e.g. 8%) when a sale is made that can be tied to their activity.

 Affiliate partners are also exceptional at bringing new, high-value customers to businesses.